ub-math/exam_guides/docs/index.md

 Practice using this app to create PDF files, in particular learn how to create PDFs consisting on multiple pages.
 Here is a short video demonstrating the use of Office Lens.

 ## Gradescope

 Gradescope is where you will be submitting the exam for grading, (and also where you will go to see your score once the exam is graded).
-Set up your Gradescope account following the instructions in this guide to Gradescope.
+Set up your Gradescope account following the instructions in this [guide to Gradescope](https://www.ubgradescope.info/){:target="_blank" rel="noopener"}.
 Practice uploading to Gradescope.
 Your instructor will likely give you a brief assignment for practicing uploading to Gradescope.
 Make sure you match each page of the file you upload to Gradescope with the appropriate question number.
-Here is a short video demonstrating the process of uploading your work to Gradescope and matching pages with questions.
+Here is a [short video](https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=1150706c-3572-452e-b34f-ac5b0149af2f){:target="_blank" rel="noopener"}
+demonstrating the process of uploading your work to Gradescope and matching pages with questions.

+## The exam PIN

+To access the proctored Zoom meeting and the exam questions you will need the exam PIN.
+You received the PIN in an email from Prof. John Ringland (ringland@buffalo.edu) on September 10.
+A few days before the exam make sure that you have the PIN.
+If you can’t find it, contact the course instructor.
+For each Math course you are taking this semester, you will use the same PIN for all exams.

+**Keep the exam PIN private.
+Sharing it with other persons will be considered as an act of Academic Dishonesty  and can make you vulnerable to dishonesty by others.**

+# Your exam workspace

+## Workspace setup

+Your exam workspace should be in a quiet location with no one else around.
+Remember: this is an exam you will need to concentrate!

+### Here is what you will need to take the exam:

+1. A computer with an internet connection.
+2. A smartphone or tablet with an internet connection, and with Zoom and Office Lens apps installed.
+   Make sure that your device is fully charged or it is connected to a charger.
+3. A Gradescope account.
+4. UB student ID (or a government issued photo ID).
+5. Your exam PIN.
+6. Pen or pencil.
+7. Blank paper.
+8. Desk or table clear of any items, besides those listed above.

+During the exam, you are **not allowed** to use any calculators or consult any references (e.g. cheat sheets, formula sheets, note cards, textbooks, websites, etc) unless it is specified otherwise by the course instructor.
+Also, you must not wear headphones or earbuds.
+Here is a [short video](https://ub.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=e79dfaad-6f77-4f01-8b14-ac51003e3efe){:target="_blank" rel="noopener"}
+demonstrating proper workspace setup.

+# REST

 Text can be **bold**, _italic_, or ~~strikethrough~~.